openapi-ts/openapi-typescript/packages/openapi-fetch/CONTRIBUTING.md

 Create a new branch for your PR with `git checkout -b your-branch-name`.
 Add the relevant code as well as docs and tests.
 When you push everything up (`git push`), navigate back to your repo GitHub and you should see a prompt to open a new PR.

-While best practices for commit messages are encouraged (e.g. start with an imperative verb, keep it short, use the body if needed), this repo doesn’t follow any specific guidelines like [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+While best practices for commit messages are encouraged (e.g. start with an imperative verb, keep it short, use the body if needed), this repo doesn’t follow any specific guidelines.
 Clarity is favored over strict rules.
-Changelogs are generated separately from git (see [the Changelogs section](#changelogs)
+Changelogs are generated separately from git (see [the Changelogs section](#changelogs))

 ### Writing the PR